"They left him there like a dog": A Venezuelan immigrant died at Alligator Alcatraz

 💢 Ada Velásquez, hermana de Luis Velásquez, conocido como "Luis Frío", denunció el fallecimiento de su hermano en la cárcel para migrantes Alcatraz, así como las deplorables condiciones en las que permanecen las personas encarceladas en ese lugar. pic.twitter.com/mGqFYoTFvN— Agencia Venezuela News (@AgenciaVNews) August 6, 2025

-So far, authorities have not confirmed Rivas' death or the alleged cases of COVID-19 inside the facility.
+So far, authorities have not commented on the alleged cases of COVID-19 inside the facility.

 About the criticism that has arisen about conditions at the facility, White House Border Czar Tom Homan commented during an interview with CNN that the complaints were exaggerated and have been politicized.
 "You didn't see them complaining about, under Biden administration, people being held in a Border Patrol parking lot surrounded by a fence in the sweltering heat, not a word," he commented.